ommiles/mod-1-discussion-questions-active-record/README.md

 5. `.first`

-If no parameter is established, returns the first record by the primary key by default if no order method used.
+Find the first record (or first N records if a parameter is supplied).
+If no order is defined it will order by primary key.
 Returns nil if no matching params.

 ```
-customer = Customer.order(:first_name).first
-=> #<Customer id: 2, first_name: "Fifo">
+Person.first
+# returns the first object fetched by
+# SELECT * FROM people ORDER BY people.id LIMIT 1

+Person.where(["user_name = ?", user_name]).first

+Person.where(["user_name = :u", { u: user_name }]).first

+Person.order("created_on DESC").offset(5).first
+Person.first(3)
+# returns the first three objects fetched by
+# SELECT * FROM people ORDER BY people.id LIMIT 3

 ```

 6. `.destroy`